lewagon/dotfiles/00-Setup/TEACHERS.md

 At the end of the setup, students will signin on [alumni.lewagon.org](http://alumni.lewagon.org) and complete their profile.
 Then:

 - Manager should approve them on the city admin page (see for instance [Paris page](http://alumni.lewagon.org/cities/paris) to validate students' onboarding.
 - Manager should **check that students belong to their batch before approving them**.
-Sometimes, several cities start the same day, and students may choose the worng batch.
+Sometimes, several cities start the same day, and students may choose the wrong batch.
 - After this validation, they will receive 2 mails to join Le Wagon on Github and on Slack.

 ## 1 PM - 2 PM: Lunch time